jem-donato/tasteology/README.md

 Used mock json to mimick calling CMS apis to the application

 ## Husky
-Husky has been added to project to avoid build failures from getting pushed to repository
+Husky has been added to the project to avoid build failures from getting pushed to the repository

 ## Netlify